Hāfu: Heisei period (1989–2019)

 The documentary film Hafu: The Mixed-Race Experience in Japan was released in April 2013.
 It is about the experiences of five hāfu living in Japan.
 It deals with issues of identity, multiculturalism, relationships, hardship and stereotyping that they face.

 In September 2018, Naomi Osaka is the first Japanese woman and hāfu to contest a Grand Slam singles final and the first Japanese Grand Slam singles champion.
 Naomi Osaka is the winner of the 2018 US Open Women's Singles.

 Reiwa period (2019–)

 Due to low birthrate, the population of Japan is aging significantly.
-As of 2019, the fertility rate stood at 1.36 children per woman, far below the 2.1 children per woman required to maintain a stable population.
+As of 2019, the fertility rate stood at 1.36 children per woman, far below the 2.1 children per woman required to maintain the same level of population.
 Japan had 126.5 million people in 2018, with Japanese nationals numbering 124.8 million in January 2019.
 Currently, 1 in 4 Japanese residents are over the age of 65, meaning that if the birthrate does not increase, one-third of the population will be above this age by 2050.

 The percentage of hāfu is increasing, but the group is still a minority in Japan.
 The Government of Japan regards all naturalized Japanese citizens and native-born Japanese nationals with multi-ethnic backgrounds as Japanese, with no official ethnicity census data.